annguyenwasd/annguyenwasd/assets/blog/local-domain-name-local-ssl-with-dev-nginx/index.md

 **https://project-local.com** or **https://cool-project.dev**.
 If this is your problem, I'll show you a solution: **[dev-nginx](https://github.com/guardian/dev-nginx)**

 Install instructions and commands are explained in very detail in **[its repo page](https://github.com/guardian/dev-nginx)**.
-In this post, I'll show you how to setup
+In this post, I'll show you how to set up

 #### Step 1: Config file
 You can save the config file anywhere, but save inside the project root folder is da-best,